Poetry Live: History

 Poetry Live has its origins in the Updates conferences which founder Simon Powell organised for A-Level students.

 Early contributors included Beryl Bainbridge, Hanif Kureishi, Martin Amis, Jim Crace, Andrew Davis, Doris Lessing, Edna O’Brien, Richard Eyre, Willy Russell, Arnold Wesker, Alan Bleasdale, Melvyn Bragg, Germaine Greer, Peter Hall and Margaret Drabble, who performed for audiences of more than 2,000 school children.
 In later years, the event focussed on poetry, including day-long events with poets such as Ted Hughes, Seamus Heaney, Derek Walcott, James Fenton, Tony Harrison, U A Fanthorpe, Benjamin Zephaniah, Simon Armitage, Glyn Maxwell, Gillian Clarke, Linton Kwesi Johnson, Carol Ann Duffy, Liz Lochhead and Andrew Motion.

 Powell realised that the Updates audience had become 'self-selecting consumers of literature', and theorised that the conferences must reach a younger, broader audience.
-He created Poetry Live to engage 15-16 year old students with the texts they were being asked to study as part of their GCSE English Literature course.
+He created Poetry Live to engage 15–16 year old students with the texts they were being asked to study as part of their GCSE English Literature course.

 The original 1990s Poetry Live tour consisted of 50 events, with an audience of around 75,000 students, and grew to an average audience of 100,000 students a year by 2008.

 Cast

 The tours consist of a core group of poets reading work from the AQA Poetry Anthology.
 During the 2009/2010 season the roster included Carol Ann Duffy, Simon Armitage, Gillian Clarke, John Agard, Imtiaz Dharker, Grace Nichols, Daljit Nagra and Moniza Alvi.
-The current (2022/2023) roster includes poet laureate Simon Armitage, Carol Ann Duffy, John Agard, Imtiaz Dharker, Daljit Nagra, Owen Sheers and Grace Nichols.
+The 2022/2023 roster includes poet laureate Simon Armitage, Carol Ann Duffy, John Agard, Imtiaz Dharker, Daljit Nagra, Owen Sheers and Grace Nichols.

 In addition to the regular roster formed of poets from the AQA Anthology, organisers try to introduce an 'outsider' to each year's tour.